 The Icon key is optional, but having a specific icon for each .desktop file is useful to quickly recognize them in our folder.

-To know which values are allowed in the Icon key we can use Kdialog as seen in a previous article.
+To know which values are allowed in the Icon key we can use the Kdialog interface as seen in a previous article and pick the best icon available:

 A mime-type for our service